Hussain Muhammad Masihur Rahman: Military career

 Rahman commanded two infantry companies at Ghatail and Rangamati and one infantry battalion in Momenshahi.
 Rahman furthermore served as brigade major of two infantry brigades, as deputy adjutant quartermaster general of 19th Infantry Division at Ghatail and general staff officer (grade-1) at ARTDOC.
 Rahman was ameliorated to colonel on 2015 and served as colonel staff of operations and planning Directorate of the Armed Forces Division.
 He was promoted to brigadier general on 2019 and was designated as commander of 77th Infantry brigade at Momenshahi Cantonment.
 Rahman also served as one of the directors at the Armed Forces War College.
 Rahman returned to Armed Forces Division in 2022 as the director general of operations and planning directorate.
 Rahman co-hosted the disaster response exercise with the U.S. Army Pacific on 2023.
 He was upgraded to major general on 2024 and posted as general officer commanding of 19th infantry division and area commander Ghatail area.
 As of 2025 Rahman is serving as commandant of Bangladesh Institute of Peace Support Operation Training.

 United Nations peacekeeping missions

 Rahman served in United Nations peacekeeping missions thrice.
 First, under UNSC in Sierra Leone, he served in UNAMSIL from 2000 to 2001.
 Then again as a commanding officer of BANBAT-12 in UNOCI in the Ivory Coast from 2014 to 2015 and received citations by SRSG for outstanding performance.
-He again served as deputy force commander at MINUSMA in Mali from 2018 to 2019.
+He again served as Contingent Commander at MINUSMA in Mali from 2018 to 2019.